Overview

-The Shady Canyon Trail is an incredibly scenic route along Shady Canyon Drive in southern Irvine.
+The 4.1-mile Shady Canyon Trail is an incredibly scenic route along Shady Canyon Drive in southern Irvine.
 Extending through the southern reaches of the historic Irvine Ranch and protected Irvine Ranch Natural Landmarks, the trail is a hilly challenge well worth the effort for its dramatic views.

-The route begins in the north at the Quail Hill Trailhead, which also serves the Juanita Moe Trail, a paved path around the northern edge of the Quail Hill Preserve that links to several other trails in the city's extensive network.
+The route leaves off in the north at the Quail Hill Trailhead, which also serves the Juanita Moe Trail, a paved path around the northern edge of the Quail Hill Preserve that links to several other trails in the city's extensive network.
 Hikers can also access the natural-surface Quail Hill Loop Trail from the trailhead.

 At trail's end, turn right on the Bonita Canyon Trail to reach Irvine's University High School, or cross the road and turn left on the trail to reach the edge of Newport Beach.